Prevented Planting

 National Fact Sheet and Frequently Asked Questions

-Interested parties were invited to participate in virtual or in-person listening sessions to discuss the Prevented Planting Request for Information above.
-Listening sessions were scheduled across the country and run from June through August 2023.
-However, you can still give your feedback before the October 12 deadline.
+Interested parties were invited to send comments online and participate in virtual or in-person listening sessions to discuss the Prevented Planting Request for Information.
+Listening sessions were conducted in 12 states across the country and ran from June through August 2023.

 Evaluation of Prevented Planting Coverage